LongTarget/Fasim-LongTarget/README.md

 # Fasim-LongTarget
-A tool for genome-wide accurate prediction  of lncRNA/DNA binding
+A tool for genome-wide accurate prediction  of lncRNA/DNA binding.